garlic-os/browser-video-file-speed-controls/README.md

 # Browser Video File Speed Controls
-A bookmarklet that adds a barebones interface for changing a video file's speed.
+A bookmarklet that adds a barebones interface for changing a video file's playback rate.
 Made for Chrome's native video player.

 ### Bookmark this and click the bookmark while on a video player: